opalmedapps/opal-listener/README.md

 Also copy and rename `src/config/config.template.json` to `src/config/config.json`.
 Then edit the required fields.
 Across both files, you should at least need to change these fields:

+Communication with the django backend needs to be authenticated with an REST API token.
+You can generate a token following [this procedure](https://opalmedapps.gitlab.io/backend/authentication/).
+Then add to token to your `src/config/config.json` as shown in the example.

 ```
 listener/config.json